The studio where Elvis Presley recorded his first record

 The studio was owned by a former WREC radio engineer named Sam Phillips, who also ran his newly-established record label "Sun Studio" from the same building.

-In August of 1953, 18-year-old Elvis Presley walked into this premises with his guitar and paid for his first recording session.
+In August 1953, 18-year-old Elvis Presley walked into this premises with his guitar and paid for his first recording session.

-During the session, he performed the songs "My Happiness" and "That’s When Your Heartaches Begin".
-According to Presley, he made the record as a gift for his mother.
-He also reportedly wanted to hear what his voice sounded like.
+Presley made the record as a gift for his mother.
+He also wanted to hear what his voice sounded like.

 Four months later, he returned to the Memphis Recording Service to make another record.
 On that occasion, he sang "It Wouldn't Be the Same Without You" and "I'll Never Stand In Your Way".